 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-LOC1: Numerator: Number of initial participants who meet the level of care requirements prior to receipt of services Denominator: Total number of initial participants
+LOC1: Numerator: Number of initial members who meet the level of care requirements prior to receipt of services Denominator: Total number of initial members enrolled in the waiver